GracianMaseko/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 07 hello: sets the permission to the file hello as - Owner: no permission at all; Group: no permission at all; Other users: all the permissions chmod 753 hello: sets the mode of the file hello to -rwxr-x-wx chmod --reference=olleh hello: sets the mode of the file hello the same as olleh’s mode
+chmod 07 hello: sets the permission to the file hello as - Owner: no permission at all; Group: no permission at all; Other users: all the permissions chmod 753 hello: sets the mode of the file hello to -rwxr-x-wx chmod --reference=olleh hello: sets the mode of the file hello the same as olleh’s mode sudo chmod -R +111 */: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed